Continental Europe Synchronous Area: List of electricity interconnection levels

-Electricity interconnection as percentage (EIL = electricity interconnection level) of installed electricity production capacity in 2014; the EU goal of at least 10% for 2020, and 15% for 2030.
+Electricity interconnection as percentage (EIL = electricity interconnection level) of installed electricity production capacity in 2014; with the EU aiming for a 15% interconnection by 2030.

 Alternative formulas for calculating interconnection levels are based on peak load instead of installed capacity.

 Some border transmissions, particularly around the Alps, have both high utilization rate and high price difference, implying that further transmission would be beneficial.